andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Hopefully this story will help you avoid falling into that trap.

-!!!!!!
-We need to make clear at every point how the core got forgotten and things got lost !!!!!!

 ---

-## Modernising the English and Welsh Criminal Justice System
+## Modernising the English / Welsh Criminal Justice System

 !!!!!! @andrewharmellaw added this on top of the agreed sections !!!!!!

 Note:
 We're going to share the story of our most recent project together.

-We have first-hand experience of seeing what DDD looks like on a large scale.
+We both have first-hand experience of seeing what DDD looks like on a large scale.

-We have seen in detail how pseudo-DDD is the near enemy[1] of real DDD, and that when it strikes it can make the adoption job all the harder.
+We've seen in detail how pseudo-DDD is the near enemy of real DDD, and that when it strikes it can make the adoption job all the harder.

+[PICTURE OF OUR NOT-VERY-OVERLAPPING TIMELINES]

 In this story it's important to note that while we worked on the same project, we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.